 The current models, theories, and constructs for leadership and learning are examined.
 Current knowledge in human growth and development and learning are presented as the basis of leadership for transformation.
-Leadership requires learning and understating of the organizations and systems that enhance participation, innovation, and growth.
+Leadership requires learning and understating of the organizations and systems that enhance participation. innovation, and growth.
 The development of leadership is based on the application of research in a social setting as a course research project.
 Steps in the development of the dissertation proposal and content for the dissertation are integrated into the course.
 Submission of course artifacts to the Personal Learning Portfolio is required.
-Credits: 3
+Prerequisites & Notes Offered: Fall, term 1 Credits: 3